 3. SUPPLY RESIDENT ADDRESS AND SIGNATURE (S) OF OWNER (S)

 Lease Vehicle.
-A leasing company located outside of Alabama, which leases a vehicle that will be domiciled in Alabama, shall furnish the residence address of the lessee and grant power-of-attorney (download form) to an appointee to sign title application.
-The lessor shall remain owner as listed on surrendered title and Alabama title shall be mailed to owner’s mailing address as provided.
+A leasing company located outside of Alabama, that leases a vehicle that will be domiciled in Alabama, shall furnish the residence address of the lessee and grant power-of-attorney (download form) to an appointee to sign the title application.
+The lessor shall remain the owner as listed on the surrendered title and the Alabama title shall be mailed to the owner’s mailing address as provided.

 4. SATISFY FEES

 Alabama’s title fee is $18.00.
 Alabama vehicle registration is renewed on the staggered system, based on the first letter of the owner’s last name.
 Fees vary according to vehicle type, but the standard passenger fee is $24.25.
 Out-of-state tag registration is valid for 30 days for new residents.
 The late registration penalty is $15.00.
 If registration is delayed beyond the designated tag renewal month, there may be additional penalties due.
 Ad valorem tax is a property ownership tax based on the market value on October 1 as provided by the Alabama Department of Revenue.
 The tax lien attaches to vehicles upon entering the highways of the State.
 Tax may be collected for prior months during the vehicle registration renewal month and varies according to vehicle value and outstanding months due.